MOSES * EGYPT * SPAETH

 Strangely enough they cannot see the possibilities in your great narrative.
 Based on my own many years in that world it is to some degree annoying that the torch of press is so flickering, although the whole Moses history would have been an obvious, journalistic key issue.

 Can the dormant be awoken?
 Should you be brought before the UVVU (the Danish Committees on Scientific Dishonesty)?
 By this, could we let the theologians be entrapped?
 Apparently they consider you scientifically dishonest.
-Indeed, they might not at all recognise your stockpile of knowledge.
+Indeed, they might not at all recognize your stockpile of knowledge.

 Perhaps you should aim at a more conspicuous, public appearance.
 Your consequent rejection of publicity may be praiseworthy considering the current media lechery; still, you could inform your contemporaries and declare open war on the government-paid authorization faculty of the universities.